GoogleCloudPlatform/cloud-run-release-operator/README.md

 The rollout strategy consists of the steps and health criteria.

-- `-cli-run-interval`: The time between each health check, in seconds (default:
+- `-cli-run-interval`: The time between each health check (default: `60s`).
-`60`).
 This is only need it if running with `-cli` option.
-- `-healthcheck-offset`: To evaluate the candidate's health, use metrics from the last `N` minutes relative to current rollout process (default: `30`)
+- `-healthcheck-offset`:range of time for retrieving metrics relative to current rollout process (default: `30m`)
 - `-min-requests`: The minimum number of requests needed to determine the candidate's health (default: `100`)
 - `-min-wait`: The minimum time before rolling out further (default: `30m`)